EMV Compliant Payment Processing: Is Your Restaurant Protected?

 5. Flexibility for the Way You Do Business

 There is a lot to think about and you have a lot of options when it comes to upgrading your restaurant POS systems to accept EMV payments.
 The experts at RPOWER are ready to assist you.
 RPOWER interfaces with most merchant payment processing partners directly and seamlessly.
-Contact your local RPOWER Certified Dealership for specific information on the additional benefits of processing with one of RPOWER’s certified processing partners.
+Contact your local RPOWER Certified Reseller for specific information on the additional benefits of processing with one of RPOWER’s certified processing partners.
 RPOWER makes it easy and affordable for businesses to make the transition to EMV-compliant chip technology, and offers PCI compliance for the ultimate peace of mind.

 6. Security for Your Business